-, No - but No may rule against Yes - at discretion of Chair No No Yes Υ Point of order takes precedence.
-Point of order takes precedence.
-See standing order 3.14.
-Motion Has the Chair discretion to refuse this Motion?
-Is seconder required?
-Is discussion in order?
-Are amendments i n order? mover of procedu ion?
+Motion f) "Points of order" No - but I may rule against No Yes - at discretion of Chair No Yes 0 = No # # is already before the Chair Point of order takes precedence.
+Remarks See standing order 3.14.
+Has the Chair discretion to refuse this Motion? s seconder equired? discussion order?
+Are amendments i n order?
+Is mover of procedural motion entitled to reply?
+Are previous participants in debate entitled to move this motion?
 Can a speaker be interrupted by the mover of this motion?
 If lost, can motion be moved after an interval?
-Position if a procedural motion is already before the Chair Remarks
+Position if a procedural motion